 Using coding standards#

 Coding standards enable the analysis of multiple repositories with the same tool and code pattern configurations, ensuring consistent code quality across your organization.
-For example, you can use a coding standard to ensure that a group of repositories follows the same security rules or coding conventions.
+Multiple coding standards can be applied to the same repository.
+For example, you can use coding standards to ensure that a group of repositories follow the same security rules or coding conventions.

 This page covers the following topics: